cdklabs/cdk-stacksets/API.md

 A list of regions the Stack should be deployed to.

-If {@link StackSetProps.operationPreferences.regionOrder} is specified then the StackSet will be deployed sequentially otherwise it will be deployed to all regions in parallel.
+If {@link StackSetProps.operationPreferences.regionOrder } is specified
+then the StackSet will be deployed sequentially otherwise it will be deployed to all regions in parallel.